 Lung volume reduction surgery (LVRS).
-LVRS is a surgical procedure in which parts of the lungs are resected to reduce hyperinflation,343 making respiratory muscles more effective pressure generators by improving their mechanical efficiency.^{344,345} LVRS increases the elastic recoil pressure of the lung and thus improves expiratory flow rates and reduces exacerbations.^{346,347} In an RCT that included severe emphysema patients, with an upper-lobe emphysema and low post-rehabilitation exercise capacity, LVRS resulted in improved survival when compared to medical treatment.348 In similar patients with high post-pulmonary rehabilitation exercise capacity, no difference in survival was noted after LVRS, although health status and exercise capacity improved.
-LVRS has been demonstrated to result in higher mortality than medical management in severe emphysema patients with an FEV1 \leq 20% predicted and either homogeneous emphysema high resolution computed tomography or a DLCO of \leq 20% of predicted.349 A prospective economic analysis indicated that LVRS is costly relative to healthcare programs that do not include surgery.350
+LVRS is a surgical procedure in which parts of the lungs are resected to reduce hyperinflation,(377) making respiratory muscles more effective pressure generators by improving their mechanical efficiency.(378,379) LVRS increases the elastic recoil pressure of the lung and thus improves expiratory flow rates and reduces exacerbations.(380,381) In an RCT that included severe emphysema patients, with an upper-lobe emphysema and low post-rehabilitation exercise capacity, LVRS resulted in improved survival when compared to medical treatment.(382) In similar patients with high post-pulmonary rehabilitation exercise capacity, no difference in survival was noted after LVRS, although health status and exercise capacity improved.
+LVRS has been demonstrated to result in higher mortality than medical management in severe emphysema patients with an FEV1 $\leq$ 20% predicted and either homogeneous emphysema high resolution computed tomography or a DLCO of $\leq$ 20% of predicted.(383) A prospective economic analysis indicated that LVRS is costly relative to healthcare programs that do not include surgery.(384)

 Bullectomy.
 Bullectomy is an older surgical procedure for bullous emphysema.
 Removal of a large bulla that does not contribute to gas exchange and is, or has been, responsible for complications decompresses the adjacent lung parenchyma.
-In selected patients with relatively preserved underlying lung, bullectomy is associated with decreased dyspnea, improved lung function and exercise tolerance.351 Pulmonary hypertension, hypercapnia and severe emphysema are not absolute contraindications for bullectomy.
+In selected patients with relatively preserved underlying lung, bullectomy is associated with decreased dyspnea, improved lung function and exercise tolerance.(385) Pulmonary hypertension, hypercapnia and severe emphysema are not absolute contraindications for bullectomy.

 Lung transplantation.
-In appropriately selected patients with very severe COPD, lung transplantation has been shown to improve health status and functional capacity but not prolong survival.351-353 Over 70% of lung transplants conducted in COPD patients are double lung transplants; the remainder are single lung transplants.354 Bilateral lung transplantation has been reported to provide longer survival than single lung transplantation in COPD patients, especially those < 60 years of age.355 The median survival for lung transplantation in all COPD patients has increased to 5.5 years; it is 7 years in those receiving a bilateral lung transplant and 5 years in those receiving a single lung transplant.354
+In appropriately selected patients with very severe COPD, lung transplantation has been shown to improve health status and functional capacity but not prolong survival.(385-387) Over 70% of lung transplants conducted in COPD patients are double lung transplants; the remainder are single lung transplants.(388) Bilateral lung transplantation has been reported to provide longer survival than single lung transplantation in COPD patients, especially those < 60 years of age.(389) The median survival for lung transplantation in all COPD patients has increased to 5.5 years; it is 7 years in those receiving a bilateral lung transplant.(388)

 Lung transplantation is limited by the shortage of donor organs and cost.
-The complications most commonly seen in COPD patients after lung transplantation are acute rejection, bronchiolitis obliterans, opportunistic infections and lymphoproliferative disease.356
+The complications most commonly seen in COPD patients after lung transplantation are acute rejection, bronchiolitis obliterans, opportunistic infections and lymphoproliferative disease.(390)